washingtonpost/wpds-plugins/zeplin-plugins/wpds-tokens/README.md

-# Wpds Tokens
+# WPDS Tokens

-Maps wpds (Washington Post Design System) tokens in design files not yet supported by zeplin.
+Maps WPDS (Washington Post Design System) tokens in design files not yet supported by zeplin.
 (Shadows, Font-size, border-radius, line-height, letter-spacing, size).
 The output results in tokens formatted in a stitches syntax for developer to copy and paste with ease.

 ## Getting started